Have you tried… dying a hundred times in Hades and never wanting to stop?

 Hades does so many things so well that it's hard to focus on just one.
 Anytime I reflect on Supergiant's latest triumph, an isometric action-RPG about breaking out of the Grecian underworld, my thoughts inevitably spiral into random gushing.
 The combat's polished to a blinding luster, the art drips with style and color, the characters are diverse and likeable, and the music hammers almost as hard as your pulse will when you reach any of the game's many memorable boss fights.
-But death is the throughline for all of this, and I think it's death that really makes Hades tick.
+But the throughline for all of this is death, and I think it's death that really makes Hades tick.

 Characters to die for